Epigene/beforehand/README.md

   after_commit :last_of_other_commits, on: :create

-  # Please, call the .beforehand macro after all your callbacks,
+  # Please, put the .beforehand macro after all your callbacks,
   # since it is an after_commit callback itself

   # Provided your caching-enabled view looks like this: